-- A developed project with preliminary data or analyses that provide foundational support for the feasibility, scientific premise, and/or analysis that they have generated. - > A track record of academic productivity in the form of publications. - An outline in their application regarding how successful completion of their project will lead to an NIH K grant (or equivalent) and/or independence over the term of the award. - > Solidified support from the Institution and a secure Faculty Position.
+- A developed project with preliminary data or analyses that provide foundational support for the feasibility, scientific premise, and/or analysis that the applicant has generated. - ➤ A track record of academic productivity in the form of publications. - An outline in their application regarding how successful completion of their project will lead to an NIH K grant (or equivalent) and/or independence over the term of the award. - Solidified support from the Institution and a secure Faculty Position.